 In its most basic form you need to enter a source URL (the URL you are redirecting from) and a target URL (the URL you are redirecting to).

-The source URL is always relative to your site.
+The source URL is generally relative to your site.
 This means, for example, if the URL you want to redirect from is

 https://myexample.com/old-url, and Redirection is installed on